recommend-games/blog/content/posts/highest_rated_year/index.md

 {{< img src="avg_ratings_from_rankings_scatter" alt="Yearly average ratings from ranked games" >}}

-Every dot is a year between 1970 and 2023, with its height on the *y*-axis indicating the average rating of all games released in that year (higher is better) and the size of the dot indicating the number of games.
+Every dot is a year between 1970 (before then very few games have enough ratings) and 2023, with its height on the *y*-axis indicating the average rating of all games released in that year (higher is better) and the size of the dot indicating the number of games.
 The acceleration in the past few years is striking, so looking at this plot the answer to Corey's question would definitely have to be: **2023** (and counting).

 ## Geek scores